atd-schubert/node-webcheck/README.md

 - finish: returns the timestamp of the start, the timestamp of the end, and the result from the crawler
 - base: returns the base url, that will be crawled
 - crawling: returns the URL of the element that will be crawled at the moment
-- crawlingError: returns the error that occured during the crawling process
+- crawlingError: returns the error that occurred during the crawling process
 - reference: returns the url of the reference that the crawler found and the url of the document where it is liked from

 ### Analyzer